Answered By: Shannon Hammock Last Updated: Sep 02, 2020 Views: 3

 The Umoja Community Requirements

-4. Sign a The Umoja Community Statement of Commitments
+- Sign a Umoja Project Statement of Commitments

 Address: